How big unions smooth the way for Amazon worker protests

 Jumpp said the informal process she has developed likely misses cases.
 She and other employees said Amazon does not share a running tally of cases at each facility or provide a nationwide count.

-"We have no idea how many people are actually sick, not tested or out on quarantine," Jumpp said on a recent media call organized by Athena, the labor coalition.
+"We have no idea how many people are actually sick, not tested or out on quarantine," Jumpp said on a recent media call organised by Athena, the labour coalition.

 At least six Amazon workers have died of COVID-19, which the company confirmed publicly after each incident.